gabriel/GHUITable/README.md

 ## GHUITableView (Static Content)

 Sometimes it's useful to use table views even when you have static content.
-You can add a UIView to the data source instead of a data model.
-This bypasses the cell rendering pattern and allows you use some UITableView features.
+You can add a UIView to the data source instead of data.
+This bypasses the cell rendering pattern so it's not appropriate for when you have tons of content.

 ```objc
 tableView = [[GHUITableView alloc] init];